niess/goupil/docs/library/compton_process.rst

    Computes the total cross-section for Compton scattering of a photon with a specified initial `energy` (in MeV) on an atom of a given `material`.
-The energy can be a float or a numpy array of floats.
+The energy can be a :external:py:class:`float` or a :external:py:class:`numpy.ndarray` of floats.
 The material must be an instance of :doc:`material_definition` or :doc:`material_record`.
 Optional bounds can be set on the energy of the outgoing photon using the `energy_min` and `energy_max` arguments (in MeV).